aumouvantsillage/Tiny-HDL-Racket/doc/step-04.md

 * An input port of an architecture cannot be assigned.
 * An output port of an instance cannot be assigned.

-The first four rules are closely related to the name resolution stage.
+The first four rules are natural additions to the current name resolution process.
-We have added these checks to `lib/resolver.rkt`.
-The other rules are implemented in file `lib/checker.rkt`.
+The others are specific to the domain of digital circuit modeling, where all inputs of a circuit must have a known value in order to compute an output deterministically.

 We provide a series of examples that each violate a specific rule.
 Use this command to run one of these examples: